GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-experimentation/securitycontrols.md

 # AC-3 ACCESS ENFORCEMENT
 ## AC-3(7) ACCESS ENFORCEMENT | ROLE-BASED ACCESS CONTROL
 - Write access to the logs is constrained by IAM permissions to just the log sinks.
-- The generated writer identity of log sinks to the logging project

 This control should be added to project-iam.yaml.
 Lines 15/16 already have a good explanation of what’s happening so just add the AC-3(7) tag around there)